Nigeria: Political power broker Bola Tinubu declares presidential ambition | DW | 13.01.2022

 Rubbish got collected, crime fell, trees were planted and traffic was better managed.

-Tinubu officially departed from Lagos politics in 2007, but he is seen as grooming Lagos State governors ever since.
+Tinubu officially departed Lagos politics in 2007, but he has been seen as grooming Lagos state governors ever since.

 Critics highlight this practice of installing his own man in office in Lagos State as evidence of Tinubu's cronyism.